bchadburn/Past-ML-Models/Computer-Vision/README.md

 Speed: Given the low number of images, the model training takes place in under a minute.
 Since we are using gpu enabled tf, tf.data instead of slower methods like
 Keras generators, parallel processing for image processing and loading, prefetch images in CPU while GPU runs etc. the model training is capable of training efficiently on a much larger dataset.
+Also, by default TF decodes to jpeg using "Integer Fast" method.
+If "Integer Accurate" method is needed, decoding may be slightly slower but due to prefetch decrease in training time should be minimal.